-Half-shell Mountain Bike Helmets
+Half-Shell Mountain Bike Helmets

 Downhill Full-Face Helmets

 Also similar to motocross helmets, full-face downhill helmets have large visors designed to shield the eyes from sun, rain, or mud depending on riding conditions.
-These visors can be manipulated up and down a few degrees for optimum placement.
-They can also be removed completely, though we feel that they add a bit of style to the helmet and we prefer to leave them attached, even if they aren't helping us see better.
+These visors can typically be manipulated up and down a few degrees for optimum placement.
+They can also be removed entirely, though we feel that they add a bit of style to the helmet and we prefer to leave them attached, even if they aren't helping us see better.
 Additionally, full-faces are the only type of helmet that should be combined with neck braces.
 If you don't know what those are, see Neck Braces below.

 Motorcycle and Dirtbike Helmets

 None of the full-face helmets in our test meet any DOT certifications.
-Whether or not DOT certified helmets make for more protective bicycle helmets we will leave to the inter-web debaters, though a helmet designed for mountain biking is sure to be more ventilated and comfortable.
+Whether or not DOT certified helmets make for more protective bicycle helmets, we will leave to the inter-web debaters, though a helmet designed for mountain biking is sure to be more ventilated and comfortable.

 Other Safety Considerations

 All of the helmets in our test meet the CPSC and CE EN1078 standards for bicycle helmets sold in the US and Europe.
 These two certifications are not specific to full-face helmets.
 In fact, all of the helmets in our half-shell mountain bike helmet review as well as in our upcoming road bike helmet review also meet both of these standards.
 The majority of full-faces we tested also meet an additional standard that is specific to full-face bike helmets designed for more aggressive riding and potentially worse crashes.
 That standard is the ASTM-F1952.
 We think that downhillers should consider this as the minimum standard to look for in a full-face helmet.
-Two helmets in our test do not carry the ASTM-F1952 label, and those are the Bell Sanction and POC Cortex Flow.

 You can read an interesting history of bicycle helmet standards in the US to learn more on this topic.

 Fit is likely the most important single characteristic of a helmet that encases the entire head.
 Since head shapes vary from rider to rider, there is no way we can quantify fit for you.
 The best thing to do is to try on as many helmets as you can.
 A full-face helmet for downhill mountain biking should fit very snugly so that it doesn't rattle around as you bomb through rough sections.
-Since full faces don't have a tightening mechanism around the back of the head like half-shell helmets, you should strive for a fit that is tight enough to stay put on its own.
+Since most full faces don't have a tightening mechanism around the back of the head like half-shell helmets, you should strive for a fit that is tight enough to stay put on its own.

 Always remember to fasten the chin strap.
 We've heard more than one horror story of a rider forgetting to fasten the strap and having the helmet pop off in a violent crash.
 Chin straps should be worn as tight as you can handle without feeling as if you are choking.

-Back when we tested Ski and Snowboard Helmets we found that head shape really affects the fit of a helmet that fully encases the head.
+Back when we tested Ski and Snowboard Helmets we found that head shape affects the fit of a helmet that fully encases the head.
 We found that head shapes, when viewed from the top down, come in a range of ovals which we put into three categories: round oval, intermediate oval, and long oval.
 It's hard to use a tape measure to determine which head shape you have.
-Instead we recommend trying on as many helmets as you can get your hands on.
+Instead, we recommend trying on as many helmets as you can get your hands on.
 You can do this at your local bike shop, by grabbing a friend's helmet (hopefully before they've sweated a bunch in it), or by taking advantage of online retailers with liberal return policies that allow you to try things on.